freefallcid/personal-site/cms/posts/2018-10-12-beginner-node-js-tutorial-part-1-set-up-node-basics.md

 ### Running Node scripts

 Node wouldn't be very useful if we could only run it through the console, so lets create a JavaScript file and write a simple Node script.
 Navigate to where you like save your code projects, create a new folder, and inside of that folder create a file called `index.js`.
-I like to save my projects in my `Code` directory so for me I run the following commands to get this file strcuture set up:
+I like to save my projects in my `Code` directory so for me I run the following commands to get this file structure set up:

 ```
 $ cd ~/Code